 Please visit my easy donations page, to help both the Cancer Center and Cancer Society.
 Thanks go to Kristie Settas-Jones and her birthday vacation crew for wanting to help both causes.
 In addition to using Tropic flight code to help the Belize Cancer Center, they brought needed donations for the San Pedro Cancer Society as well.
-In addition, Kristie planned a fun scavenger hunt for her crew and all $300 BZD raised was also donated to the SPCS.
+In addition, Kristie planned a fun scavenger hunt for her crew, and through that fun event, $300 BZD was raised and donated to the SPCS.

 A huge thank you to everyone helping such an important cause that is dear to my heart – fighting Cancer.
 You are truly helping those who need it most as so many cannot afford treatment in Belize.